dbt-labs/docs.getdbt.com/website/docs/reference/database-permissions/databricks-permissions.md

 **Note** that you can grant permissions on `securable_objects` to `principals` (This can be user, service principal, or group).
 For example, `grant privilege_type` on `securable_object` to `principal`.

 ```
--- NOTE: in general permissions can be granted on securable_objects to
-principals (can be user, service principal, or group)
--- e.g.: grant privilege_type on securable_object to principal

 grant all privileges on schema schema_name to principal;
 grant create table on schema schema_name to principal;